Sumyak-Jain/automation-scenario-s/README.md

 Scenario 9 – How to restore the deleted files/folders from the recycle bin?

 Scenario 10 – How to Log all the deleted actions?

+Scenario 11 – How to Read and Display all the file inputs with line numbers?